Cabbott118/bamazon/README.md

 After completing the purchase, you will be shown your purchase and the total amount spent, then asked if you'd like to continue shopping.
 ![Bamazon](/assets/images/bamazonPostPurchase.JPG)

 If you have chosen to continue, the table will update:
 ![Bamazon](/assets/images/updatedTable.JPG)

 Exit message:
 ![Bamazon](/assets/images/exit.JPG)

-**Error Handling:**
+**Error Handling**:

 Understocked Item:
 ![Bamazon](/assets/images/underStocked.JPG)